Spectral analysis for nonstationary audio: Numerical results

 \section{Numerical results}

 We now turn to numerical simulations and applications.
 A main ingredient is the choice of the wavelet transform.
-Here we shall always use the \textit{sharp wavelet} $\psi_\sharp$ defined in~\eqref{fo:wavelet} and set the scale constant $q$ to $q=2$.
+Here we shall always use the \textit{sharp wavelet} $\psi_\sharp$ defined in~\eqref{fo:wavelet} and set the scale constant to $q=2$.

-We will systematically compare our approach to simple estimators for amplitude modulation and time warping, commonly used in applications, defined below. \begin{itemize} \item Amplitude modulation: we use as baseline estimator of $a(\tau_n)^2$ the average energy $\tilde\theta_{n,1}^{(B)}$ defined as follows:
+We systematically compare our approach to simple estimators for amplitude modulation and time warping, commonly used in applications, defined below.
+The approach of~\cite{Clerc03estimating} was also implemented, but we couldn't get satisfactory results with that approach. \begin{itemize} \item Amplitude modulation: we use as baseline estimator of $a(\tau_n)^2$ the average energy $\tilde\theta_{n,1}^{(B)}$ defined as follows:

 This amounts to replace the estimated covariance matrix in~\eqref{fo:am.estim} by the identity matrix.
 Notice that $\tilde\theta_{n,1}^{(B)}$ does not depend on the time warping estimator, and can be computed directly on the observation. \item Time warping: the baseline estimator $\tilde\theta_{n,2}^{(B)}$ is the scalogram scale center of mass defined as follows: